 For better results, don’t just keep this advice in mind for your future blog posts.
 Do it now.
 Pause reading this article.
 Open your last blog post, and try to link it to some of your older related galleries or articles.

-Local SEO of course includes the keyword startegy that you’ve already put into place, but also is highly influenced by reviews you collect from clients.
-Ideally you’re collecting Google reviews via your Google Business Account (assuming that you have a Google Business Account).
+Local SEO of course includes the keyword strategy that you’ve already put into place, but also is highly influenced by reviews you collect from clients.
+Ideally you’re collecting Google reviews via your Google My Business Account (assuming that you have a Google My Business Account).

 Specialized platforms for reviews, such as Yelp can have a good impact on your Local ranking.
 As well as Facebook reviews.
 The last ones are much easier to gather, since that’s where most of your clients “live”.
 For the first two, you’ll most likely need to send your customers a link, and ask them to Rate You and leave some feedback.
 Many photographers don’t feel comfortable or like asking for reviews, while Facebook feels more natural, and users usually do it without being asked.

-Read more about optimizing your website for local searches in this article by Moz.
+Read more about optimizing your website for local searches in this article.

-Since Internet usage on mobile devices has increased with over 600% since 2010, there’s a good chance that at least one third of your site visitors access your website from their mobile device.
+Since Internet usage on mobile devices has increased dramatically in the last couple of years, there’s a good chance that at least one third of your site visitors access your website from their mobile device.

 You can actually check these stats from your Google Analytics account, under Audience >> Mobile >> Overview.

 Always do a check on various devices, when launching a new site or updating your existing one, to make sure everything looks good and works properly.
-If your website building platform allows, customize your mobile site, hide certain page blocks, so your user doesn’t have to scroll forever and ever on their tiny screen.
+If your website building platform allows (like our Flexthemes do), customize your mobile site.
+But make sure you don’t hide important content or elements, as Google switched to mobile-first indexing and will rank your site based on the mobile version.

-Worth reminding you here is that you MUST optimize your images for the web before uploading them to your website (see point #2 for more details).
+Note: As always, be sure to optimize your images for the web before uploading them to your website.

 If a page is not indexed, it won’t be found by Google or your potential clients.

-Google has its own crawlers that visit your website and index changes and fresh content, to serve it on Search Result Pages.
+Google has its own crawlers (also known as bots or spiders) that visit your website and index changes and fresh content, to serve it on Search Result Pages.
 However, there is no need to just sit patiently and wait for it to happen.
 You can manually submit your sitemap to Google, so the indexing process happens faster.

-All you need to do is access your website’s sitemap via your Yoast SEO plugin, and submit it through Google Webmaster Tools Console.
-Use this permalink to get your sitemap – http or https://yourwebsite.com/sitemap_index.xml
+All you need to do is generate a sitemap via your Yoast SEO plugin, and submit it via Google Search Console.
+Use this permalink to get your sitemap – https://yourwebsite.com/sitemap_index.xml

 – Enter sitemap_index.xml in the value field